simonom/PyCHAM/README.md

 3. The first three buttons of the GUI allow identification of the input files.
 These can be used in any order and if no file is selected for any or all of the buttons, default files will be used (defaults: Chemical Scheme .txt File - example_scheme.txt, Chemical Scheme .xml File - example_xml.xml, Model Variables .txt File - example_model_var.txt) (see below for details on the chemical scheme, xml and model variables input files).

-4. The 'Run Model' button starts the simulation - results will be saved in the output folder in your PyCHAM directory
+4. The 'Run Model' button starts the simulation - results will be saved in the output folder.
+The time through the simulation will be displayed in the console along with updates of programme progress.

 5. The 'Plot Results' button produces (and saves in the output folder) two plots: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).
 This button will not operate correctly until the simulation is complete.
 The simulation is complete when the console says so.